MontiCore/monticore/README.md

 negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

-## Release Notes
+## Included Software

 This product includes the following software:
 * [AntLR](http://www.antlr.org/)
 * [FreeMarker](http://freemarker.org/)

 ## Build

-Please make sure that your complete workspace only uses UNIX line endings (LF) and all files are UTF-8 without BOM.
+Please make sure that your complete workspace only uses UNIX line
+endings (LF) and all files are UTF-8 without BOM.
 On Windows you should configure git to not automatically replace LF with CRLF during checkout by executing the following configuration:

     git config --global core.autocrlf input